Retirement Guide

 Business Ownership

 That’s why it’s crucial to save for retirement as a small-business owner, even if you expect to continue running your business into your 60s and beyond.
-It also means giving serious thought to an exit strategy (transferring the business, selling it, taking it public) and setting up a more formal retirement plan, like an IRA or Solo 401(k).
+Nearly half of small-business owners do not have a backup plan if they are unable to sell their business or if the proceeds are not sufficient for retirement 20, which means it's necessary to give serious thought to an exit strategy (transferring the business, selling it, taking it public) and setting up a more formal retirement plan, like an IRA or Solo 401(k).
 That retirement plan, coupled with whatever revenue you do make from the operation or sale of your business, could be enough to create the nest egg to help you retire with confidence.

 Real Estate